official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 its arsenal before UN inspections began in 1991.
 These admissions, while assessed to be largely accurate, are incomplete.
-We assess that Iraq has withheld information on key elements of its programme: reliable intelligence has described work on plague and suspicions persist of work on other pox viruses.”135
+We assess that Iraq has withheld information on key elements of its programme: reliable intelligence has described work on plague and suspicions persist of work on other pox viruses.”[^135]

-319. Following a briefing to Security Council members from Mr Butler about two incidents the previous weekend, the President of the Security Council told the press on 17 September that the Council viewed Iraq’s failure to co-operate and to apply the procedures agreed on 22 June “in the gravest terms”, and called on Iraq to co-operate fully with UNSCOM.136
+319. Following a briefing to Security Council members from Mr Butler about two incidents the previous weekend, the President of the Security Council told the press on 17 September that the Council viewed Iraq’s failure to co-operate and to apply the procedures agreed on 22 June “in the gravest terms”, and called on Iraq to co-operate fully with UNSCOM.[^136]

-134 UN Security Council, 6 October 1997, ‘Report of the Secretary-General on the activities of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of resolution 687 (1991)’ (S/1997/774).
+[^134]: UN Security Council, 6 October 1997, ‘Report of the Secretary-General on the activities of the Special
-135  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898, page 135.
+[^135]:  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898,
-136 United Nations Daily Highlights, 17 September 2007.
+[^136]: United Nations Daily Highlights, 17 September 2007.

 79

-320. Despite that statement, inspection teams were prevented from inspecting three sites between 27 September and 1 October.137 Constraints had also been imposed on two occasions on UNSCOM flights inside Iraq.
+320. Despite that statement, inspection teams were prevented from inspecting three sites between 27 September and 1 October.[^137] Constraints had also been imposed on two occasions on UNSCOM flights inside Iraq.

-321. Mr Butler’s report to the Security Council of 6 October acknowledged that progress had been made in “substantive areas” of UNSCOM’s mandate, “in particular with respect to accounting for Iraq’s proscribed long-range missiles and the destruction of chemical weapons-related equipment and materials”.138
+321. Mr Butler’s report to the Security Council of 6 October acknowledged that progress had been made in “substantive areas” of UNSCOM’s mandate, “in particular with respect to accounting for Iraq’s proscribed long-range missiles and the destruction of chemical weapons-related equipment and materials”.[^138]

 322. In addition, since April there had been more than 170 site inspections by visiting teams and more than 700 site inspections by resident monitoring teams.
 The majority